The Lancet September 07, 2002

 Endpoint

-Key result: An early invasive strategy significantly reduced the composite rate of death or myocardial infarction compared to a non-invasive approach.
+Key result: The early invasive strategy significantly reduced the composite of death or myocardial infarction at 6 months compared to the non-invasive strategy (9.4% vs 12.1%).

 2001